yashgyy/Analyzing-HR/README.md

-# Machine-Learning-Engineer-Capstone
+# Analyzing Job Satisfaction

 *Giving the Circumstances surrounding the job (Satisfaction level, no of hours)  Which Person would likely to leave the Job and out of all the Circumstances Surrounding the job which Circumstance motivate the people the most in leavingTheir Job.
 Thus the Problem is classic case of Binary Classification where the Given set of observations our goal is to predict will the person likely to quit his job*

-* Word Document (Project Report)
+* Word Document (Project Report).
+The project Report consist of indepth explanation behind the choices for modelling the Application.
+Yje project Report can also be read by anyone interested in machine learning
 * A Jupyter File Describing the Work
 * Dataset of the HR Employees acquired from Kaggle(https://www.kaggle.com/ludobenistant/hr-analytics)

-This Project is submitted as the Final Thesis or Capstone towards Acquiring the Machine Learning Engineer Nanodegree from Udacity
+**This Project is submitted as the Final Thesis or Capstone towards Acquiring the Machine Learning Engineer Nanodegree from Udacity**